dspinellis/git-issue/README.real.md

 * `git issue pull`: Update local Git repository with remote changes.
 * `git issue import`: Import/update GitHub issues from the specified project.
-  If the import involves more than a dozen of issues or if the repository is private, set the environment variable `GI_CURL_ARGS` to an argument that when passed to the _curl_ program will supply GitHub the appropriate API authentication.
+  If the import involves more than a dozen of issues or if the repository is private, set the environment variable `GI_CURL_AUTH` to an argument that when passed to the _curl_ program will supply GitHub the appropriate API authentication.
-  For example, run the following command: `echo "Authorization: token  badf00ddead9bfee8f3c19afc3c97c6db55fcfde" >$HOME/.token; export GI_CURL_ARGS='-H @$HOME/.token'`
-  You can create the authorization token through [GitHub settings](https://github.com/settings/tokens/new).
+  For example, run the following command: `export GI_CURL_AUTH="badf00ddead9bfee8f3c19afc3c97c6db55fcfde"` You can create the authorization token through [GitHub settings](https://github.com/settings/tokens/new).
+* `git issue create`: Create the issue in the provided GitHub repository.
+* `git issue export`: Export issues for the specified project.
+  Only the issues that have been imported or modified by `git-issue` will be exported.
 ### Help and debug
 * `git issue help`: Display help information about git issue.
 * `git issue log`: Output a log of changes made